-Anyone who ever arranged an event and invited people knows that not everyone shows up, even those who confirmed may not show up.
-A training event is no different and the difficulty then becomes how do you track the training/learning hours that employees have spent in a month/year?
-The simplest answer is of course to introduce a sign-in sheet.
-Simply a printed sheet (or more) that is made available at the training location where training participants can sign in to indicate their attendance.
+There are often people who do not show up for a training event.
+The difficulty then becomes how do you track who attended or the total training/learning hours that employees have spent in a month/year?
+The simplest answer is of course to introduce a sign-in sheet for training events.
+It is simply one printed sheet (or more) that is made available at the training location where training participants can sign in to indicate their attendance.

-This tool is a basic sign-in sheet that you can modify as you need to help you track who attended a particular training event.
+You can download this sign-in sheet below which can help you track who attended a particular training event.

 - You may need more than one sheet if you are expecting a larger group.

 - Keep some blank lines for last-minute substitute participants to be entered.